DarrenKirby/cozenage/README.md

 And two primitive object types not specified by R7RS:

 - set
-- map
+- hash

-Both sets and maps are implemented as hash tables for fast O(1) amortized lookups.
+Both sets and hashes are implemented as hash tables for fast O(1) amortized lookups.

 ### Numeric system